Pranav-learner/Book-Library-Organizer/README.md

 JavaScript: Functionality and interactivity.

+**How It Works**

+1. Use the search bar to find books.

+2. Select a genre from the dropdown to filter results.

+3. Click "Save to Library" to add a book to your personal collection.

+4. Move books between categories using the dropdown in the book card.

+5. Remove books from your library if needed.

+6. All changes persist using LocalStorage.

-Google Books API: Fetching book data.
+7. Google Books API: Fetching book data.

 LocalStorage API: Storing user library data.